-Rookies, young players the focus as Red Wings open 2018-19 season
+Rookies, young players the focus of Red Wings' 2018-19 season

 Making their NHL debuts Thursday will be, from left, Christoffer Ehn, Dennis Cholowski, Michael Rasmussen and Libor Sulak.